McLaren Vale Self-Guided E-Bike Tour

 Thanks for booking your e-bike adventure with Bike About!

-Head to the reception desk at Red Poles on the day of your booking and show them your booking confirmation.
-They will seat you and sort you out with some breakfast before you head out on your adventure.
-Breakfast available from 9am and bikes must be returned by 4pm.
+Head to the reception desk at Serafino on the day of your booking and show them your booking confirmation.
+They will sort you out with your bike before you head out on your adventure.
+Breakfast will be your first stop at Red Poles, available from 9:45am and bikes must be returned by 4pm.

-Here is a suggested map of the area for your bike hire:
+Here is a suggested map of the area for your adventure:

 Food & Beverage Tour – https://made.withalpaca.travel/view/itinerary/72J5njloBHBfPh9YHkyHZ0